Menu

 Plan your study time

-An average student is expected to spend 150 hours per course each semester.
-So, an average student might study for about 40 hours per week, which is like having a full-time job.
+An average student is expected to spend 150 hours per course each semester and about 40 hours per week, which is like having a full-time job.

-• You might have 30-50 hours of class time (like lectures, tutorials, workshops and labs)
+• 30-50 hours of class time (like lectures, tutorials, workshops and labs)

-• That leaves 100-120 hours for you to study and do your assignments
+• 100-120 hours for you to study and do your assignments

 For four courses, this comes to about: